 PROTECTING YOUR RIGHTS

-The substances that are against the law to have in your system while operating a motor vehicle include alcohol, cocaine, marijuana, prescription drugs without a prescription, meth, and heroin.
+The substances that are against the law to have in your system while operating a motor vehicle include: alcohol, cocaine, marijuana, prescription drugs without a prescription, meth, and heroin.
 If you are believed to have any of these substances in your body at the time of the offense, then you could be charged.
-From there, it is important to work with a Minneapolis DWI lawyer who knows how to fight the charges against you so you can receive the best possible result in your case.
+It is important to work with a Minneapolis DWI lawyer who knows how to fight the charges against you, so you can receive the best possible result in your case.
 Just because you have been charge doesn’t mean you’re destined to pay the maximum penalties.
-In fact, you could have charges reduced based on the circumstances in your case and factors that your attorney may find that work in your favor.
+In fact, you could have charges reduced based on the circumstances in your case, and factors that your attorney may find that work in your favor.